Jinxue/TrueTop/README.md

-This project is based on GraphChi platform from CMU.
+This project is based on GraphChi platform from CMU (Thanks very much!).

 My major job is to add an application function https://github.com/Jinxue/TrueTop/blob/master/example_apps/pagerank.cpp to early terminate the PageRank by monitoring the top-K stablity.